 Taruto choosing to save Pudding instead of letting her die was also a massive turning point for him, even if he didn’t defect as Kisshu did at the time.

-Having Pai be the only one who stood by Deep Blue, even causing him to kill Taruto, was quite powerful also.
-It was the most understandable for the stoic most non-feeling of the group to be the most loyal to Deep Blue, even under the circumstances, but it never felt like he was irredeemable.
+Having Pai be the only one who stood by Deep Blue, even leading him to kill Taruto, was quite powerful also.
+It was the most understandable for the stoic emotionally muted one of the group to be the most loyal to Deep Blue, even under the circumstances, but it never felt like he was irredeemable.
 It was weak that his big turnaround was unearned, but it was still better than the manga’s explanation.

 Deep Blue got more time to talk with the aliens, be more of an imposing figure lurking in the shadows and even got a tad more characterization once he was actually awakened than he did in the manga.